Attaching a Middle Rib

 Intake — Ribs

-Short pieces of tape – about 4 times longer than
+Short pieces of tape — about four times longer than

 wide — are also used at each point where the middle ribs meet the